FIRSTRobotics/fms-manual/source/audience-display/configuration/settings.rst

 ---------------------------

 .. image:: images/settings-5.png
+   :alt: FIRST Championship: Is Center Screen checkbox.
+Is unchecked.

-Some configuration options are specific to the FIRST Championship.
+Some configuration options are specific to the *FIRST* Championship.
 Please do not adjust these settings at any events except under the direction of FRC Support.

 Sounds
 ------

 .. image:: images/settings-6.png
+   :alt: Soundboard.
+Sounds available are "Start Match", "End Match", "Pause Match", "Restart Match", "Timer Warning #1", "Timer Warning #2".

 Using the third "bar" of the settings panel sounds can be force played to test the connection with the audio/video group.
 Depending on the season, one or more buttons may not trigger a sound to be played (2015 did not use "Warning #2" for example).
 Each sound plays once upon click.
 Additional game-specific sounds may also be present for testing as well.